What to Pack for Your New Zealand Adventure

 —For headaches, colds, upset stomach, etc.

-—If you are prone to motion sickness, your guide will carry motion sickness remedies; however, you may want to bring your own if you prefer a specific bran.d
+—If you are prone to motion sickness, you will want to bring your preferred motion sickness medication.

 - Insect repellent & anti-itch ointment

 —Although biting insects are generally not a problem in New Zealand, it is a good idea to bring bug repellent.
 Sand flies on the West Coast have a reputation for causing discomfort.
 We avoid these bugs where possible; however, we may encounter them occasionally.